cproctor/scratch_hue/README.md

 1. Install the Scratch 2 Offline Editor.
 Instructions are here: http://scratch.mit.edu/scratch2download/
-2. Install the Scratch Hue Extension by running this command in Terminal:
+2. Install the Scratch Hue Extension by running these commands in Terminal.
+   When you are asked to enter your password, you will not see the letters you type appear on the screen.
+This is normal.

+        sudo easy_install pip
         sudo pip install scratch_hue_extension

 4. Start the Scratch Hue Helper by running this command in Terminal.
 Right